Freetrade vs Trading 212

 • GIA (Invest) — free, no subscription

-• ISA — free, included in all UK accounts
+• Stocks and Shares ISA — free, included for all UK accounts

-• CFD — separate product, avoid for long-term wealth
+• CFD account — separate, avoid for long-term wealth building

 • SIPP — not available